cebartling/test-driven/svelte/example1/README.md

 ## Configuring your environment

+Use Node Version Manager (`nvm`) to set the Node.js runtime:

 ```
 nvm use
 ```

+The `.nvmrc` file contains the Node.js runtime version that this project uses.

 ## Running the dev server

-1. Run the json-server for a mock REST API backend:
+1. Run the **json-server** for a mock REST API backend:
     ```
     npm run start-json-server
     ```